 What is Moselele?
 When is it?

 Moselele is the second best ukulele group in the whole of Moseley.
 On the first and third Thursdays of every month we cram into the shed in the beer garden of the Prince of Wales and attempt to play a range of eclectic songs on ukuleles.

 That’s about it, really.
 It’s not a lesson, it’s not a gig, it’s just a bunch of people playing everything from The Kinks to The Killers, on ukuleles, in a shed.
-And it’s massively good fun.
+And it’s really good fun.

 Everybody’s welcome – as long as you’re willing to have a go.